MrShoenel/anti-pattern-models/readme.md

 potential.
 We also introduce a no-pattern approach that exploits the ground truth for establishing a new, quantitative understanding of the phenomenon, as well as for finding gray-/black-box predictive models.
-We conclude that the presence of similar patterns is most certainly detectable.
-Furthermore, any pattern that can be characteristically modeled using the proposed approach is potentially well detectable.
+We conclude that the presence detection and severity assessment of the Fire Drill anti-pattern, as well as some of its related and similar patterns, is certainly possible using some of the presented approaches.

 # References